 - Accurately estimate your annual mileage.
 The lower your annual mileage, the less time you spend on the road and the lower your risk.
 That can mean cheaper insurance.
 You’ll need to be as accurate as you can because if you make a claim and your mileage is higher than you estimated, your insurance could be invalidated.

 - Contact insurance companies that specialise in taxi insurance, as they’ll understand your unique needs.
 Not all insurance companies want to take on the risk of insuring a taxi and offer high premiums to reflect that.
 To get the best value deal, look for companies that are happy to offer specialist cover such as Private Hire insurance.

 - Shop around for the best price.
 You might have found an insurance company that is happy to offer specialist taxi insurance, but don’t stop there.
 Every insurance company uses different factors when calculating how much risk you pose.
 That means it’s possible to get very different prices for very similar cover from different insurance companies.
 The more companies you contact, the more likely you are to find the best price that’s out there.

 We understand that you’d rather be out on the road picking up fares than dealing with the paperwork.
 If you don’t have the time to contact insurance companies, or don’t know where to look, use an experienced broker like Park Insurance to do the ringing round for you.

-We have over 30 years of expertise helping taxi drivers to secure the best value insurance.
-Our understanding of your business and close links to some of the UK’s biggest insurance companies helps us to negotiate great prices that won’t leave you with any surprises if you do need to make a claim.
-We’re independent, so will select the best value deals from a panel of insurers, meaning you can be confident we’re finding you the best price.
+We have over 30 years of expertise helping taxi drivers to secure the best value Private Hire insurance and Public Hire cover.
+Our understanding of your business and preferred status with some of the UK’s biggest insurance companies helps us to negotiate great prices on your behalf.
+We’re independent, so you can be sure we’re selecting the best value deals from a panel of insurers.
+That means you can be confident we’re finding you the best price.

 For a free quote for taxi insurance call our friendly team now on 0117 955 6835 or get a quote.